camm9/NotionArmor_ResearchProject/README.md

 workspace.
 <br> <br>
 By: <br>
-Catherine Methven 300361000 - methvenc@student.douglascollege.ca
+Catherine Methven 300361000 - methvenc@student.douglascollege.ca <br>

+This student project was made CSIS4495 - Applied Research Project at Douglas College in New Westminster, Canada.

 # Instructions to Set Up Notion Workspace
 Step 1.
 Log into your Notion account and go to the Developer Portal.
 Select the Integrations tab. <br>